Blue Cross Blue Shield Medicare Advantage Plans Review

 D-SNP

 In certain locations, you may be able to access dual special needs plans (D-SNPs).
-To be eligible for this plan, you need to be eligible for both Medicare and Medicaid.
+To be eligible for this plan, you must be eligible for both Medicare and Medicaid.
 A D-SNP may be an option if you have a low income or are older than 65 and/or disabled.
 Keep in mind that D-SNP eligibility varies by state.
 These benefits cover all of Original Medicare as well as additional services and support if you have more complex needs.

 PFFS

-BCBS also offers private fee-for-service (PFFS) plans, so you can see any Medicare-approved provider who accepts your plan.
+BCBS also offers private fee-for-service (PFFS) plans, so you can see any Medicare-approved carrier who accepts your plan.
 A PFFS may be for you if you prefer to choose your doctor or specialist wherever you go.

 SNP

+Special needs plans, or SNPs, are provided for patients with certain conditions and provide more coverage, including prescription drug coverage.
 An SNP is a great choice if you have a specific disease or condition, as the benefits, network, and drug formularies are tailored to your needs.
 BCBS offers three types of SNP plans:

 • Chronic condition: If you have a chronic condition like diabetes, congestive heart failure, or cardiovascular disease, this plan is designed to suit your needs.